 - Schedule the tasks based on the sequence and expected level of effort.
 This means assigning dates for when you expect to work on each task so that you can meet deliverable deadlines.

 - Review project staffing to make sure that you have a realistic plan based on the resources that are available.
-This can be a tricky art to refine.
 It’s important to clearly identify the tasks along the critical path that must be completed for your project to move forward.
+Managing resources effectively is a tricky art to refine.

 - Review the completed plan with your team to gain buy-in.

-5 Tips For Creating A Solid Work Breakdown Structure
+5 Best Practices For Creating A Solid Work Breakdown Structure

-Here are some tips to keep in mind that will help you create a good WBS:
+Here are some best practices to keep in mind that will help you create a good work breakdown structure:

 1. Take Time to Understand your Inputs and Outputs

 For a WBS to be effective, it needs to reflect an understanding of project goals and objectives and what is required to achieve those objectives.
-Before you begin crafting your WBS, it is a good idea to review the project charter/statement of work documents as a basis for the key deliverables.
+Before you begin crafting your work breakdown structure, it is a good idea to review the project charter/statement of work documents as a basis for the key deliverables.

 You could then use sticky notes to plot out the high-level deliverables, with different colors to represent different components of the task.
-You could also use project management software or a project management tool to gain buy-in from your team in a remote setting.
+You could also use resource management software or a project management software to socialize the plan with your team, assign team members to tasks, and gain buy-in from your team in a remote setting.
 Visualizations are a great way to encourage the team to think about the sequence of activities and what’s involved.

 2. Take Advantage of Subject Matter Experts